isomerpages/moe-sshideasfestival/_events/Week 3 (1 – 7 April)/Helping the Youth Become Leaders of Sustainable and Climate Resilient Societies.md

 <br>
 <br>This panel discussion focuses on the crucial collaboration between scientists
-and researchers from different backgrounds to effectively convey academic findings to and engage with the younger generations.
+and researchers from different backgrounds to effectively convey academic findings to, and engage with the younger generations.
 Anchored by the new Climate Transformation Programme led by NTU Singapore, this event brings together researchers, educators, and youth representatives to discuss how the youth can be empowered to take meaningful action against climate change